f5devcentral/secure-deliver-optimize-genai/docs/class4/class4.rst

 Leverage leetspeak encoding to bypass model safeguards

 ..
 Note::
    **Leetspeak encoding** (often written as “leet speak” or “l33t sp34k”) is a style of text obfuscation where letters are intentionally replaced with visually similar numbers, symbols, or letter combinations.
 It originated from early hacker and gaming communities as a way to bypass filters, show skill, or just be playful.
+Its a common bypass or obfuscation technique use to reveal weaknesses of content moderation.